MarkMagdy/crispy-barnacle/README.md

 # crispy-barnacle
 hey there guys!
-in need or some gaming experts or something.
+in need for some gaming experts or something.